 Unbeknownst, lines were being irretrievably cast off.
 With a deadline of 48 hours before bidding closed on Ebay we found ourselves canoeing out to take a look at a rather sad and lonely but delightful L23.
 The rest is history.

 As all owners know, buying a boat is the easy bit and the crest of a very steep wave with only one way to go.
 However, the benefits have far outweighed the heartaches.
 A careless email or two later and you can also find yourself as an editor on a Committee.
 Take heed all you wayward sailors!

 But do send in those stories and articles.
 I’m looking forward to hearing from you.

-My sailing started when helped my colleague with small a group of students for a few days in wayfarers, pico lasers and toppers on the Norfolk Broads.
-I’d recommend anyone new to sailing to start with a small dinghy – You’ll get wet, but you’ll really learn a lot, especially without the luxury of an engine!
+My sailing started when helped my colleague with small a group of high school students for a few days in wayfarers, pico lasers and toppers on the Norfolk Broads.
+I’d recommend anyone new to sailing to start with a small dinghy – You’ll get wet, but you’ll really learn a lot about the fundamentals, especially without the luxury of an engine!